ShreyaSingh-14/Dashboard/README.md

 # AI Dashboard

-A simple AI-powered dashboard to visualize application usage and insights realted to users.
+A simple AI-powered dashboard to visualize application usage and insights.

 ## 📦 Installation